GregoireHENRY/AI-UFOs-installer/README.md

 #### Lzz - Lazy C++
 Move the executable file [lzz.exe](Windows/Lzz/lzz.exe) to your computer system folders and [add its path to your environement system variables](https://www.computerhope.com/issues/ch000549.htm).

-Check in the Powershell if the command:
+Check if the Powershell if the command:
 > lzz -ver

 is available.
 You might need to relaunch your Powershell.